-3. Could the Oak Ridge facility be the cause of the higher number of cancers observed?
+3. Could the Oak Ridge Reservation be the cause of the higher number of cancers observed?

-This analysis could not determine why people in the Oak Ridge area developed cancer, because (1) cancer takes time to develop, usually 20 to 40 years, (2) different types of cancer have different causes, and (3) the causes of most types of cancer are unknown.
+This analysis could not determine why people living in the eight counties surrounding the Oak Ridge Reservation developed cancer, because (1) information on individual exposure data or risk factors is not available, (2) cancer takes time to develop, usually 20-40 years, (3) different types of cancer have different causes, and (4) we do not know the causes of most types of cancer.
 Scientific studies have identified risk factors for developing various cancers.
 Cancer risk factors include heredity, geographic area of residence, diet, environmental causes, tobacco smoke, sexual practices, and alcohol consumption.